deis/workflow/src/installing-workflow/experimental-native-ingress.md

 The experimental ingress feature requires a user to set up a hostname, and assumes the `deis.$host` convention.

-We need to point the `deis.$host` record to the public IP address of your ingress controller.
+We need to point the `*.$host` record to the public IP address of your ingress controller.
 You can get the public IP using the following command.
+A wildcard entry is necessary here as apps will use the same rule after they are deployed.

 ```
 $ kubectl get svc deis-ingress-001 --namespace kube-system